 page explains which types of hair loss have the strongest connection

-with stress, how the stress mechanism works, and also suggests what you
+with stress, how the stress mechanism works, and suggests what you

 can do about it.

-First things first though: this type of hair loss is caused by the skull expansion process.
-Skull expansion progressively strains the capillary blood supply to
+First of all, I firmly believe this type of hair loss is caused by skull expansion (skull bone growth) in a process which progressively strains the capillary blood supply to

 hair follicles in the affected area of the scalp.
 This restricts

-the nutrient supply in the blood and so the hair follicles then start growing smaller and
+the nutrient supply in the blood which then causes the hair follicles to get smaller and

 weaker.
 Hair loss then follows.